Evaluating NetSuite for Manufacturing Companies

 Documents: Work Orders, BOMs, Manufacturing Instructions

 Mapping your organization’s entire manufacturing process will help equip your NetSuite configuration to fit your systems, procedures, and equipment.
 This in turn will streamline the creation of work orders, BOMs, Product Requirements Documents, Manufacturing Build Packages, and other vital manufacturing documentation.
+Work Orders in NetSuite work in tandem with BOMs to deliver products efficiently and help connect all aspects of the process.

 Manufacturing Execution